abcdefgh000/notes/c++/reference_and_pointer/reference_and_pointer.md

 ## Reference

-**"A Reference is just a Pointer in disgise.
-References is just syntax sugar on top of Pointers."** ---- The Cherno
+"**A Reference is just a Pointer in disgise.
+References is just syntax sugar on top of Pointers**, so it's easier to read and use. " ---- The Cherno

 A reference is just an alias to the original variable.